Our community outreach extends to many local organizations we support with donations. These include:

 Providing good, wholesome food has always been a part of Bob's Red Mill.
 That's why we support the launch of the Blessings in a Backpack Northwest Oregon Chapter, a program that is conquering child hunger on the weekends by distributing healthy, non-perishable food in partnership with schools and community organizations.
 Through their efforts, thousands of food-insecure children return to school on Monday, nourished and ready to learn.
 Before the COVID-19 pandemic, the Northwest Oregon Chapter served 2,000 children in 52 schools in greater Portland.
 Despite subsequent school closures, many of these children continued to receive food from heroic volunteers.
 When schools fully reopen, the demand for weekend food will be greater than ever before.
 The chapter development donation from Bob's Red Mill will help fulfill this need.
 Learn more at Northwest Oregon Chapter of Blessings in a Backpack.

 Since 1907, Albertina Kerr has been caring for Oregon’s most vulnerable citizens.
 Today, Kerr offers short-term crisis psychiatric care and community-based outpatient services for children and teens facing a mental health challenge.
 Kerr also provides safe and supportive 24-hour residential care, as well as employment training with follow-along coaching, for individuals experiencing an intellectual and/or developmental disability.
+Bob’s Red Mill makes monthly product donations that contribute to healthy meals for the Albertina Kerr community.
 Learn more at albertinakerr.org.